cea-hpc/modules/doc/source/module.rst

 ^^^^^^^^^^^^^^^^^

 Upon invocation :file:`modulecmd.tcl` sources a site-specific configuration script if it exists.
-The location for this script is
+Siteconfig script is a Tcl script located at
 |file etcdir_siteconfig|.
-An additional siteconfig script may be
-specified with the :envvar:`MODULES_SITECONFIG` environment variable, if allowed by :file:`modulecmd.tcl` configuration, and will be loaded if it exists after |file etcdir_siteconfig|.
-Siteconfig is a Tcl script that enables to supersede any global variable or procedure definition of :file:`modulecmd.tcl`.
+It enables to supersede any global variable or
+procedure definition of :file:`modulecmd.tcl`.
+See :ref:`Site-specific
+configuration` for detailed information.

 Afterward, :file:`modulecmd.tcl` sources rc files which contain global, user and *modulefile* specific setups.
 These files are interpreted as